 The beauty of this approach?
 It leverages the existing hype and search volume.
 People are already looking for Coachella content.
 By creating valuable, entertaining, or informative content related to it, you draw those eyeballs to your brand.
 You become part of the conversation without spending seven figures on a branded yurt.
 It’s about relevance by association, demonstrating you have your finger on the pulse, and cleverly inserting your brand into the narrative.
 It’s meeting the audience not physically at the festival, but in the digital space around the festival, which is arguably even bigger.

-“That’s great,” you say, stirring your now-cold coffee, “But my customers are more interested in the annual Rutabaga Festival than Revolve.”
+"That's great," you say, stirring your now-cold coffee, "But my customers are more interested in the annual Rutabaga Festival than Revolve."
 First off, amazing.
 Second off, perfect.
+Coachella is just a massive, globally recognized example of a principle that applies everywhere: Leverage events your audience cares about.

 The real takeaway isn't that every brand needs a Coachella strategy.
 It's that every brand needs an event strategy, scaled to their own audience and locality.
 What's the "Coachella" of your town, city, or industry?